 One batch of dough makes about 30 turnovers using a 5 ½ - inch diameter cutter.
-One batch of my apple turnover filling makes enough for around 30 turnovers.
+One batch of my apple turnover filling makes about 10 cups, enough for around 30 turnovers.
 One batch of the chicken ala king filling recipe from Remember Guam (except using 4 cups of chicken) makes 30 turnovers PLUS enough filling for one soup and bread dinner for a family of four.
 I still need to finalize my cheesy scrambled eggs with bacon bits filling, but 26 eggs + 10 slices Kraft cheese + abut 1 ¾ cup of bacon bits + about ½ cup of water makes enough filling for 27 turnovers.

 4 sticks cold, unsalted butter